North Adelaide Football Club (1881–1888): Early history (1879 - 1885)

+Harkness, Connell, Woodcock, Everard, and Clarke played best.

 An Annual General meeting was held at Wednesday 16 March 1881 at Princess Royal Hotel, North Adelaide during which it was agreed that they retain their Dark Blue Colours from the previous season.

-At an Annual General meeting held on 7 April 1884 of the Hotham and Triton Football Clubs it was agreed that the Clubs would merge under the Hothams.
+At an Annual General meeting held at the Scotch Thistle Hotel, North Adelaide (Changed name to the Cathedral Hotel in 1925) on 7 April 1884 of the Hotham and Triton Football Clubs it was agreed that the Clubs would merge under the Hothams.

+The following officers were then elected : — Patron, Mr. W. Bundey (Mayor of Adelaide); President, Mr. A. S. Devenish : Vice- Presidents — Messrs.
+G. Fuse, J. J. Hardy, C. S. Leader, G. Bickle, W. H.Woodcock, E. R. Simpson, W. Goldsworthy, J. F. Conigrave, T. Trathen, W. Cornell, and G.Downs, Drs.
+Nesbitt, Stirling, and Cawley; Captain, R. Crown: Vice-Captain, W. Charters; Secretary, S. Rickard; Assistant Secretary, W. Hammond; Treasurer, T. Turner; Committee—Captain, Secretary, Treasurer, and Messrs.
+Blackman, Hammond, Wilson, and Hall; Association Delegates— Messrs.
+Blackman, F. Rickard, and S. Rickard.

-At Annual General meeting held at Huntsman Hotel, North Adelaide on 4 March 1885 it was reported out of 12 games - there was 5 wins and 7 losses.
+At annual general meeting held at Huntsman Hotel, North Adelaide, on 4 March 1885, it was reported out of 12 games – there were 5 wins and 7 losses.